Nepal Driving Advice and Car Hire Info

 Nepal Car Rental –

-Sixt have an office in Kathmandu but all cars seem to be chauffeur drive.
+Sixt have an office in Kathmandu and after years of offering chauffeur drive only, they do now seem to offer self drive.